 Four Steps to Take Before Federal Student Loan Payments Restart

 It’s been nearly two years since the federal CARES Act went into place, suspending all payments on federal student loans and all accrual of interest.
-This suspension was supposed to end on January 31, 2022 but has now been extended to May 1, 2022.
+This suspension was supposed to end on May 1, 2022 but has now been extended through August 31, 2022.
 Despite this extension, it’s still a good idea to prepare yourself now for the day federal student loan payments are reinstated.

 COVID-19 is still ever present and could create further complications in how one might effectively make payments moving forward.
 Here are a few steps you can take before student loan payments restart.